- Who can participate in the symposium?

 Presentations may be on a variety of topics, but should be research-based, and should be the student’s original work.
 EURECA presentation panels are organized by discipline.

-To present at the conference, fill out the proposal form here.
+To present at the conference, you need to fill out the proposal form.

 For help in drafting a proposal for the conference, read the guidelines for writing a proposal.
 Check the workshops page for information on our proposal-writing workshops.

 If you need further assistance with your proposal, contact the EURECA organizing committee at firstname.lastname@example.org

 Once the proposal submission due date has passed, the proposal reviewers will read all the proposals to determine which ones are appropriate for the conference.
 We sometimes contact students to ask for clarification or revisions to the proposal.
 A schedule of presentation times is created, and then we will email you with the acceptance, attach the schedule so you can see what time your presentation is, and send you further instructions.
 Expect to wait about three weeks after the proposal due date to hear from us.